Cognitive flows and Inter-personal communication

 Value flows / Eliminating Value Gaps using the Integrated Value Process (IVP)

 I write about flow because the concept underlines much of my research into, and writing / consulting on, business value.
-In an earlier post, I noted that competitive strategy aims to increase the degree of strategic ‘fit’ between a firm’s interlinked value activities and its chosen competitive advantage.
+In an earlier post, I noted that strategy aims to create a competitive advantage.
 Numerous authors describe the process of ordering the firm’s internal and external activities, resources and actors to achieve this ‘fit’.
 Lean supply labels this process “value stream management” whereby value flows uninterrupted across the value stream when the customer receives what he or she considers valuable.